thisRaptori/raptori/src/posts/general/always-check-your-work/post.md

 I spent a bit of time testing things.
 Explicitly setting the props on the icon made it work.
 Tracing the data through the app via the React devtools showed that all the props being passed down were correct.

-The only place which actually showed anything out of place was the rendered DOM itself.
+The only area which showed anything out of place was the rendered DOM itself.
 Compare the expected to the actual markup:

 ```html
 <!-- expected -->